vaginessa/extract-google-authenticator-credentials-on-7.1.2/README.md

 ## Works for me (TM)

-This was tested only with google authenticator v2.49 on android 4.2.1 (rooted)
+This was tested only with Google Authenticator 4.74 on android 7.1.2 (not rooted, via TWRP custom recovery)

+This is a fork!
+Check out the original work.

 Scripts in this repository highly depend on sqlite database schema of google authenticator app.
 So it the schema changes in new versions this method could break until i update the repository.